skienzmatishun/rippreport/content/p/women-stand-together/index.md

 ---
-title: "WOMEN STAND TOGETHER"
+title: WOMEN STAND TOGETHER
 date: 2020-08-22
-thumbnail: "img/women-stand-together.png"
+thumbnail: img/women-stand-together.png
 categories:
 - saturday-sunshine
 tags:
 - boone
 - burrell
 - city-council
 - city-prosecutor
 - jack-burrell
 - kevin-boone
 - marcus-mcdowell
 - mcsharry
 - mcsharrys
 - municipal-judge
 - ronan-mcsharry
 authors:
 - admin
+alttags: "Scales of justice icon depicting a woman and man, symbolizing Paula DiNardi’s experience with legal proceedings after an a..."
 ---
 Paula DiNardi

 Hi everyone...I want to say thank you to all of you who have reached out to me with love & support throughout the past 21 months.
 I will only post about what is already public record.
 As most of you know, I was assaulted on Thanksgiving night in 2018 by a local businessman.
 I was led to believe justice would be served, & it was for just a minute...the city judge found the assailant guilty of assault & public intoxication.